- interact or use our Website; or

-If you would like to exercise above EU General Data Protection Regulation (GDPR) rights about your Personal data we hold about you, or exercise any other data subject right available to you under California Consumer Privacy Act (CCPA), please submit a written request to: email@example.com or contact use using the information provided in the “How to Contact Us” section below.
+If you would like to exercise the above EU General Data Protection Regulation (GDPR) rights about the Personal data we hold about you or exercise any other data subject right available to you under California Consumer Privacy Act (CCPA), please submit a written request to: firstname.lastname@example.org or contact us using the information provided in the “How to Contact Us” section below.
 Our privacy team will examine your request and respond to you as quickly as possible.

 Please note that we may still use any aggregated and de-identified Personal data that does not identify any individual and may also retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 California residents are entitled to ask us for a notice identifying the categories of Personal data which we share with our affiliates and/or third parties for marketing purposes and providing contact information for such affiliates and/or third parties.

 The company does not knowingly collect or solicit any information from anyone under the age of 18 or knowingly allow such persons to register for the Services.
 The Services and their content are not directed at children under the age of 18.
 In the event that we learn that we have collected personal information from a child under the age of 18 without parental consent, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact Company at (insert email here).

 If you are a California resident under the age of 16, do not share any personal data without parental consent.
 Contact us at (insert email here). for assistance.

 2.10 Your choices about your information